foskey51/truestate-assignment/README.md

 arrays.sort(data);
 ```
 ## Pagination impl summary
-The pagination can be added in the backend with few checks and using `.skip() ` in mongoDB or like with `OFFSET` in postgresql, since the project is for demo purpose I've use a similar logic for frontend only using `arrays.slice()` where offset is controlled by setPage() state.
+The pagination can be added in the backend with few checks and using `.skip() ` in mongoDB or like with `OFFSET` in postgresql, since the project is for demo purpose I've used a similar logic in frontend using `arrays.slice()` where offset is controlled by `setPage()` state.

 ## SETUP